alexjlockwood/avocado/README.md

 [![npm version][npm-badge]][npm-badge-url]
 [![Coverage status][coveralls-badge]][coveralls-badge-url]

----

-**DISCLAIMER**:

-This tool is currently in **alpha** and may not yet be ready for production use.
-Note that there may be breaking changes in the future as well.

----

 `avdo` is a command line tool (similar to [`svgo`][svgo]) that optimizes Android `VectorDrawable` (VD) and `AnimatedVectorDrawable` (AVD) xml files.